libdns/njalla/README.md

 }
 ```

-## Supported Record Types
+## Caveats

+- This provider is compatible with libdns v1.1.0 and follows the updated interfaces that use the new Record type system.
-The following record types are fully supported:
+- The following record types are fully supported: A, AAAA, CNAME, TXT, MX, SRV
-- A
-- AAAA
-- CNAME
-- TXT
-- MX
-- SRV

-Other record types are supported using the generic RR structure.
+- Other record types are supported using the generic RR structure.